NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 ARIN
 """"

-ARIN does not support the RFC 8183 key exchange format yet, but they do have it `on their roadmap
+ARIN does not support the :rfc-reference:`8183` key exchange format yet, but they do have it `on their roadmap
 <https://www.arin.net/participate/community/acsp/suggestions/2020-3/>`_.
 You can
 still configure delegated RPKI by transforming your request XML into the format that ARIN accepts.
 You can do this with the toggle in the user interface or by